 WUUC youth practice radical inclusivity among their peers, welcoming all who comes to participate.
 There are many opportunities for youth to be involved in all aspects of church life – as musicians, sound engineers, ushers, worship associates and on various task forces or committees of their interest.
 Junior and Senior Youth have the opportunity to participate in youth conferences with other UU youth in the area as well as engage in social justice work in the wider community.

-Sr. Youth meet weekly on Sunday evening for fellowship, worship, sharing, justice work and fun.
+During the school year, Sr. Youth meet weekly on Sunday evening for fellowship, worship, sharing, justice work and fun.
 This year our youth will be focusing on project-based, social justice learning.
-The group chooses a project around environmental justice, racial justice, lgbt equality, or some other relevant justice topic.
+The group chooses a project around environmental justice, racial justice, LGBTQIA+ equality, or some other relevant justice topic.
 Together, they formulate a project plan, learn about the political landscape surrounding their chosen justice issue, and complete the project by the end of the school year.

 Other Youth Programming to be offered in 2019-2020 school year:

 OWL Junior High School (8th-9th grade)

 Our Whole Lives (OWL) is a comprehensive sexuality education program led by specially trained volunteers.
 The program is offered for all ages and is inclusive and holistic in its approach.
 Click here for more detailed information on the Our Whole Lives Curricula.

 - Accurate information presented in developmentally appropriate ways

 - Activities that help participants clarify values and improve decision-making skills

 - A social justice approach to inclusive sexuality education